 - $1500 when the resource is adopted and used in one or more courses and a short summary reflecting on the implementation of the resource(s), its impact on teaching, and student reception and interaction with the OER.

-OER Creation awards are dispersed in four phases:
+OER Creation compensation will be disbursed in four phases:

 - $1000 upon submitting the textbook outline and project completion timeline